Promoting justice and accountability in Syria

 In the context of very widespread impunity, a strategic approach to pursuing available accountability options is urgently needed.
 With pro bono support from Allen & Overy LLP, preparatory work has been undertaken to assess the feasibility of bringing extra-territorial cases, both criminal and civil, concerning gross violations of the rights of civilians in Syria.
 Depending on the national laws in place, cases may be brought in European, North American or other jurisdictions, including those where Syrian perpetrators may have fled or Syrian victims may have sought refuge.

 However, the capacity of Syrian civilians, both in Syria and in exile, to bring such cases is very limited.
 This project seeks to address this gap as a step on the path of justice, aiming to achieve some limited but vitally important accountability during the conflict.
-Even if some form of transition occurs in Syria in the near future, its outcome will be uncertain and effective transitional justice processes are years away.
+Even if some form of transition occurs in Syria, its outcome will be uncertain and effective transitional justice processes are a distant prospect.
 Improving the capacity of Syrians to document, prepare and bring cases will also prepare the ground for any larger, more comprehensive justice and reconciliation process in the future.

 Key partners on this project are: